What we do

 The Phlebotomy Department provides blood tests on a walk-in basis.
 We carry out a wide range of tests including testing for lipids, cholesterol, triglycerides, gut hormones, fasting blood sugar, malaria and drug monitoring.
 The department is based on two sites: King’s main site, where we see mainly patients who are referred by the hospital; and Dulwich Community Hospital, where we see patients referred by their GP.

-The Phlebotomy Department operates a satellite unit at Dulwich Community Hospital providing a blood test service primarily for GP patients.
-The unit operates Monday to Friday, 7.30am to 3.45pm.
+King's Phlebotomy Department operates a satellite unit at Dulwich Community Hospital providing a blood test service primarily for GP patients.
+The unit operates Monday to Friday, 07:30 to 15:45.

 Blood tests for children under 14